Sinus Lift & Bone Grafting Treatment in Vadodara, India

 Sinus lift operation can help fix this problem by lifting the sinus floor and increasing bone for the placing of dental implants.
 Many techniques can be used to raise the sinus and support for new bone to form.
-In one simple technique, a cut is made to expose the bone.
+In a straightforward method, a cut is made to expose the bone.
 Then a small circle is cut into the bone.
 This bony piece is lifted into the sinus cavity, much like a trap door, and space underneath is filled with bone graft element.
 Your periodontist can describe your options for graft materials, which can regenerate lost bone and tissue.

-Knowing sinus lift surgery has been shown to greatly increase your chances for strong implants that can last for years to come.
+Knowing sinus lift surgery has been shown to significantly increase your chances for strong implants that can last for years to come.
 Several patients feel minimal trouble during this procedure.

-A bone graft is a medical method used to fix problems with bones or joints.
+A bone graft is a therapeutic method used to fix problems with bones or joints.

 Bone grafting, or transplanting of bone tissue, is helpful in making bones that are damaged from trauma or problem joints.
-It’s also helpful for getting bone around an implanted material, such as a total knee replacement where there is bone loss or a break.
+It’s also useful in getting bone around an implanted material, such as a total knee replacement where there is bone loss or a break.
 A bone graft may fill an area where the bone is lost or help provide structural stability.

 The bone used in a bone graft can come from your body or a donor, or it can be completely artificial.
 It can provide a structure where new, living bone can grow if it’s accepted by the body.